Shrilaxmi-16/Titanic-Data-Analysis/README.md

 - **Age Distribution of Passengers**
   ![Age Distribution](images/age by passengers.png)

-> Replace the paths above (`images/...`) with your actual image paths in the repository.

----

 ## Technologies Used
 - **Python**
 - **Pandas** – Data manipulation and preprocessing